svpipaliya/bulk-rnaseq/README.md

 Tools used in the scripts and workflow consists of the following: fastqc (Quality Control), fastp (read-trimming), multiQC (Data visualization for QC'd results), STAR (alignment to BAM format), Salmon (alignment and transcript-level quantification), SAMTools (sorting and indexing of BAM files), FeatureCounts (gene-level quantification), DESEQ2 (differential gene expression analyses), MSigDB/GSEA/Gene Ontology (gene set enrichmenet analyses), and STRINGDB (protein network reconstruction).

-(in progress) This folder also contains a containerized Snakemake pipeline to perform the abovementioned steps with paired-end read data in an automated and reproducible fashion.
+(in progress) This folder also contains a containerized Snakemake pipeline to perform the abovementioned steps with paired-end read data in an automated analyses.

 Author: Shweta Pipaliya